Happy Mardi Gras-Fat Tuesday-Shrove Tuesday. What could be better for this day than a great jambalaya with tender moist rice.

 1 cup chopped bell pepper

-1 pound andouille, chorizo, or other smoked sausage, cut crosswise into 1/4-inch slices
+1 pound andouille, chorizo, or other smoked sausage, cut crosswise in 1/4-inch slices

-1 1/2 pound boneless white and dark chicken meat, cut into 1-inch cubes.
+1 1/2 pounds boneless white and dark chicken meat, cut into 1-inch cubes

 3 bay leaves